Anson-Jiaqi/IFN646_Project/README.md

 ### Instructions

+1. Download this project and open the R script using RStudio.
-1. Install necessary R packages (`DESeq2`, `edgeR`).
+2. Install necessary R packages (`DESeq2`, `edgeR`).
-2. Load the data from `count.txt` and `meta.txt`.
+3. Load the data from `count.txt` and `meta.txt`.
-3. Follow the script provided in the code for DESeq2 and edgeR analysis.
+4. Run pre-process.R to check the data quality.
+5. Run edgeR.R and DESeq2.R to do the analysis.
+6. Run combine.R to combine the result from edgeR and DESeq2.
+7. All steps results will be saved as csv file in Output folder.

 sessionInfo():